AOF Activities & Events

 Mike grew up outside Philadelphia.
 After a career in the Bay Area biotech industry developing cardiac and cancer medications, Mike went to medical school at UC San Diego and did his residency in psychiatry here at UC Davis.
 His research interest is delusions and neuroimaging, and he sees patients in Santa Rosa.
 In addition to psychiatry, Mike enjoys trail running, blogging, linguistics, and travel.
 He has a wife and two-year-old daughter who keep him honest, and mostly non-delusional.

-You may be a sharp, crystaline thinker with a whip-like mind of lightning-pure perspicacity, or more like your humble webmaster, be an avocado-shaped middle-aged incel wedged behind a keyboard trolling teen cosplay blogs in a MAGA t-shirt dusted with Pringle crumbs.
-But (we say it with a straight face) you owe yourself to attend this talk.
+You may be a sharp, crystaline thinker with a whip-like mind of lightning-pure perspicacity, or more like this humble writer, be an avocado-shaped middle-aged incel wedged behind a keyboard trolling teen cosplay blogs in a MAGA t-shirt dusted with Pringle crumbs.
+But (we say it between mouthfulls) you owe yourself to attend this talk.